weathergard/labcoat/README.md

 * If you want numbering to restart for each `<section>`, add the `examples-by-section` attribute.

 ## &lt;ffigure> + &lt;ffigcaption> and &lt;ffig />
 `<ffigure>` and `<ffigcaption>` elements will be automatically labeled, numbered, and ID'ed.
-You can use labcoat's self-closing `<fig />` element to create an in-text reference to a figure, using an attribute to identify the figure.
+You can use labcoat's self-closing `<ffig />` element to create in-text references to figures, as given here:

 ```html
 <article>